DuxCommerce/DuxCommerce.Community/README.md

 3. Set `DuxCommerce.Web.csproj` as startup project and start it.

-4. Please use the following credentials to log in as a store admin
+4. Log in as a store admin

     * **Username:** `admin`
     * **Password:** `P@ssw0rd01`